Canada Prenatal Nutrition Program (CPNP) Research

 Professor Deborah O'Connor

-Funding for the survey was provided by The Sprott Foundation and the Joannah and Brian Lawson Centre for Child Nutrition.
+Funding for this research program was provided by The Sprott Foundation and the Joannah and Brian Lawson Centre for Child Nutrition and the SickKids Global Child Health Catalyst Grant.